Experienced Brain Injury Lawyers Based in Indianapolis, IN

 Treatment & Recovery for Brain Injury in Children

 Typically, a pediatric TBI will require a detailed analysis of speech, vocational and physical therapy, or accommodation in the classroom.
 Most often, necessary accommodations are documented in a form of an Independent Educational Plan, also known as an IEP.
 It is critical that parents and caregivers know their rights and those of pediatric brain injury survivors.
+It is also critical parents understand what a TBI means for their children.

 Our Indianapolis personal injury attorneys will skillfully seek the full compensation and benefits you are entitled to for medical expenses, rehab expenses, and other damages if your child suffers a traumatic brain injury because of another's negligence.